 GET COMPASSIONATE, EXPERIENCED REPRESENTATION WHEN DEALING WITH TOUGH SITUATIONS

-A divorce or child custody proceeding can be an incredibly taxing process; emotionally, financially and mentally.
+A divorce or child custody proceeding can be an incredibly taxing process; emotionally, financially, and mentally.
 It is not something that you should face alone.
-You need an attorney with the expertise to obtain the best resolution possible; an attorney that will provide individualized attention and who will truly care about the outcome of your case.
+You need a divorce attorney with the expertise to obtain the best resolution possible; an attorney that will provide individualized attention and who will truly care about the outcome of your case.
 Candice J. Shockley, Esq. is that attorney.
-She has over 30 years of experience in a wide variety of divorce and family law matters and works closely with her clients to insure that they receive the best representation possible.
+She has over 30 years of experience in a wide variety of divorce and family law matters and works closely with her clients to ensure that they receive the best representation possible.